ska-sa/spead2/doc/tut-6-recv-power.rst

 the cost of integer-to-float conversions for every element.
 We'll also print out the number of heaps received, just to ensure we didn't miss any.
 The warnings about incomplete heaps should tell us, but if we lose 100% of the packets in a heap we won't get any warning about it from spead2.
+The code for this tutorial is in :file:`examples/tut_6_recv_power.py` and :file:`examples/tut_6_recv_power.cpp` in the spead2 repository.

 .. tab-set-code::